longhorn/website/content/docs/1.7.0/deploy/important-notes/index.md

 ### Updating the Linux Kernel on Longhorn Nodes

 Host machines with Linux kernel 5.15 may unexpectedly reboot when volume-related IO errors occur.
 Update the Linux kernel on Longhorn nodes to version 5.19 or later to prevent such issues.
 For more information, see [Prerequisites](../../v2-data-engine/prerequisites/).

+### Storage Network Support for Read-Write-Many (RWX) Volumes

+Starting with Longhorn v1.7.0, the [storage network](../../advanced-resources/deploy/storage-network/) supports RWX volumes.
+However, the network's reliance on Multus results in a significant restriction.

+Multus networks operate within the Kubernetes network namespace, so Longhorn can mount NFS endpoints only within the CSI plugin pod container network namespace.
+Consequently, NFS mount connections to the Share Manager pod become unresponsive when the CSI plugin pod restarts.
+This occurs because the namespace in which the connection was established is no longer available.

+Longhorn circumvents this restriction by providing the following settings:
+- [Storage Network For RWX Volume Enabled](../../references/settings#storage-network-for-rwx-volume-enabled): When this setting is disabled, the storage network applies only to RWO volumes.
+The NFS client for RWX volumes is mounted over the cluster network in the host network namespace.
+This means that restarting the CSI plugin pod does not affect the NFS mount connections
+- [Automatically Delete Workload Pod when The Volume Is Detached Unexpectedly](../../references/settings#automatically-delete-workload-pod-when-the-volume-is-detached-unexpectedly): When the RWX volumes are created over the storage network, this setting actively deletes RWX volume workload pods when the CSI plugin pod restarts.
+This allows the pods to be remounted and prevents dangling mount entries.

+You can upgrade clusters with pre-existing RWX volume workloads to Longhorn v1.7.0.
+During and after the upgrade, the workload pod must not be interrupted because the NFS share connection uses the cluster IP, which remains valid in the host network namespace.

+To apply the storage network to existing RWX volumes, you must detach the volumes, enable the [Storage Network For RWX Volume Enabled](../../references/settings#storage-network-for-rwx-volume-enabled) setting, and then reattach the volumes.

+For more information, see [Issue #8184](https://github.com/longhorn/longhorn/issues/8184).